System Collaboration Deductions™

 Since symptoms always are impossible to solve, this means that the only way to eliminate the organizational problems, is by redesigning our way of working (by an organizational top-down synthesis).

-Further deductions, and with help from organizational experience since the last century, it leads us to that we need a line hierarchy in all contexts.
+This leads us to a way of working "architecture" where we need a line hierarchy in all contexts.
 For the context of product development in any domain, the solution space is further decreased, with the conclusion that we always need to include a systems design (transdisciplinary work), virtual delivery structures and a portfolio.
 All these deductions are the foundation of our problems-eliminating method SOSD.
 Throughout the deductions, we can also deduce that many desired and mandatory non-functional requirements on our way of working also will be fulfilled.

-From all the deductions above, we now have all the knowledge needed in order to finally be able to implement the software product development method TDSD.
+From all the deductions above, we now have all the knowledge needed in order to finally be able to enter the domain, where we fulfil the last of our Organizational Principles.
+After that we have the total way of working "architecture" needed to be able to implement TDSD, where the focus (right now) is on software, the software product development method TDSD.
 With TDSD we add the last piece needed, the domain the organization is operating in and its people's domain knowledge.
 When implementing the last piece, all the organizational principles in the context of course need to be followed, but that is normally not difficult, and mostly straightforward for the organization, referring to the domain and domain knowledge of their people.

 For a more detailed summarizing list of the deductions, please see here, and for complete information and examples look here, which is the introduction to System Collaboration deductions.